do you exist

 We're an affiliation of scientists and philosophers who are united in the desire to highlight questions about the nature of consciousness.
 Our activities are two-fold:

 - Synthesise - building a model of reality that is philosophically sound and in line with scientific data

 - Synergise - facilitating connections between like-minded individuals

 The Atma Paradigm is a philosophical & science-consistent framework for the nature of consciousness and its interaction with the brain and the physical world.
 It draws upon Vedic philosophical insights in order to assess scientific data in a way that embraces the phenomenon of conscious experience.

 Why not join our weekly Facebook Live Webinars, every Thursday 6-6.45pm UK time?
 There, Akhandadhi das is providing a comprehensive insight into the Atma Paradigm, and which will likely run for many months.
 Missed a week?
 No worries...catch up on the Atma Paradigm YouTube channel (and see the playlist in the video to the left).
 And you can find all presentation slides and reading notes here.

 A. Chasing Reality Podcast

-The aim of this podcast (audio & video) is to interview scholars at the forefront of their fields, and who have useful insights into the possible nature of consciousness.
+In this podcast (audio & video) we interview scholars at the forefront of their fields, and who have useful insights into the possible nature of consciousness.
 The future vision of Chasing Reality is to connect these different thinkers with one another, in order to generate a cross-pollination of ideas and collaborative projects.

 B. Bhaktivedanta Institute (BI) Connect Project